HTTPS – Not as Secure as You May Think

 Myth: SSL certificates are only for banks or e-commerce stores.

-Overall, HTTPS is a great first step for increased online security, but more steps need to be taken beyond HTTPS for greater online security.
+Overall, HTTPS is a great first step for increased online security, but more steps must be taken beyond HTTPS for greater online security.
 As highlighted in this article, HTTPS has its own vulnerabilities and isn’t a magic bullet for online security.
-Additional steps must be taken such as firewalls, anti-virus software and server encryption to improve online defences against data breaches and hackers.
+Additional steps must be taken, such as firewalls, anti-virus software and server encryption, to improve online defences against data breaches and hackers.